8 Do’s and Don’ts of Content Marketing

 Example of Franchisee Story Not Written for SEO

-If you would like to write a story on one of your franchisees or your founder or some topic that does not lend itself well to SEO you may do so; but, please remember that these topics will have a much harder time ranking.
-This type of content is great for sharing through social, though email, in a press release, etc., but you should not expect it to rank organically.
+If you’d like to write a story on one of your franchisees or your founder or some topic that doesn’t lend itself well to SEO you may do so.
+But, please remember that these topics will have a much harder time ranking.
+This type of content is great for sharing through social, email, press releases, etc., but you shouldn’t expect it to rank organically.

 These are both amazing stories that performed very well on social media but were not written with SEO as the primary goal.